inexorgame-obsolete/blog-data/post/2015/04-26-alpha1-design-decisions.md

 So the build system has to work with various people working in parallel.
 This is pretty rough for a static build-structure (e.g. adding a file, a dependency, or whatever costs a lot of nerves merging it back again).
 That's one of the reasons CMake came into play:
 It allows to generate all project files / make files or whatever on the fly.
-Take for example: you add a new file to the codebase: You do not need to modify project files for all platforms, making developement much more comfortable.
+Take for example: you add a new file to the codebase: You do not need to modify project files for all platforms, making development much more comfortable.
 _(If you add a new file to one of the existing modules/folders it even gets automatically added to the projects)_

 So what is the downside you ask?
 Well..
 Obviously CMake is needed as a dependency.
-Furthermore, you need to generate your buildchain after downloading before you can start developing (after doing it one or two times this won't bother you at all anymore, trust me).
+Furthermore, you need to generate your build chain after downloading before you can start developing (after doing it one or two times this won't bother you at all anymore, trust me).
 Another point is that the compilation on some platforms could consume a bit more time compared to Sauerbraten's (ultra-optimized) static projects.
 CMake adds a bit overhead here.

 We decided that the upsides outweigh the downside at this point.

 ## **New Media Structure**

-As you may have noticed, we also changed the structure in which the [content](https://github.com/inexorgame/media-essential/) is organised.
+As you may have noticed, we also changed the structure in which the [content](https://github.com/inexorgame/media-essential/) is organized.
 We see that it could be more difficult to adopt content from Sauerbraten now.
 And you may also have been disappointed to notice that a lot of content has even been dropped completely.